jerryjappinen/Servant/site/pages/guides/pages.md

+## Friendly URLs

+Normally, if a user points her browser to a non-existing page, Servant will try to avoid an error page and instead show a parent page if possible.

+For example, if the user goes to `docs/components/settings/` but this page is not available, Servant will show the `docs/components/` page if it exists.
+This works automatically and results in fewer broken links for end users.

 ## Links & images

 Pointing to other documents with links, or adding images to a page is really easy.
 Defining links and images can be done in different ways depending on the file format, but the URLs always work in the same way.